-Chris Cheeks, an 18-year veteran at the NCAA Division I level, begins his fourth season on the University of Delaware men’s basketball coaching staff in 2015-16.
+Chris Cheeks, an 18-year veteran at the NCAA Division I level, closed out his fourth season on the University of Delaware men’s basketball coaching staff in 2015-16.

 Cheeks helped lead the Blue Hens to one of the best seasons in school history in 2013-14 as Delaware finished 25-10, tied for the second most wins in a season in school history, and won its first 11 regular season conference games en route to the program’s first CAA regular season title.
 The Blue Hens secured their eighth regular season league title in school history, while UD’s 14 conference wins tied for the second most in a single season.

 UD won 13 consecutive games from Jan.
 1 through Feb.
 12, tied for the second longest streak in school history, while the Blue Hens’ 11 road victories on the year also ranked second in program history.

 Delaware then won three straight contests in the CAA tournament in Baltimore, including a dramatic 75-74 comeback win over William & Mary in the final, to claim the fifth conference tournament title in school history.

 The Blue Hens earned the No. 13 seed in the East Regional, battling fourth-seeded and 11th ranked Michigan State before falling to the Spartans, 93-78, in an NCAA Tournament second round game in Spokane, Wash.